MarkCondello/dev-notes/Linux/index.md

 RWX = 4 + 2 + 1 = 7
 File permissions are written in octal notation.
 Combinations of 4, 2 and 1.
 File permissions are assigned by triplet values RWX-RWX-RWX.
+These are often represented in octal notation 777 After the first character, which indicates the file type, comes 9 characters which represent the file's permissions.
+Eg `-rw-r--r--`

-These are often represented in octal notation 777 These triplet combinations are associated for 3 groups: Users Owners and Others.
+These triplet combinations are associated for 3 groups: Owners Users and Others.
+The first triplet shows the owner permissions, the second one the group permissions, and the last triplet shows everybody else’s permissions.

+The permissions for each class are always represented in a precise order: read, write and execute.

 More details about the various combinations can be found here: https://en.wikipedia.org/wiki/File-system_permissions#Symbolic_notation